- Apple has added two new collections to its Apple Arcade service – App Store Greats and Timeless Classics.

 2. Monument Valley+: A sight for sore eyes, a test for the keen mind

 One of the most beautifully crafted games for a mobile platform, Monument Valley was basically a sort of path-finding game.
 Your job is to help a Princess find her way through a world of amazingly intricate pathways.
 There are lifts, secret passages, tiles that move…a whole lot of physics-meets-geometry architecture here, and evidently a lot of inspired by real temples and palaces around the world.
 The design of the whole game is minimalistic – there is no riot of color here – but it will keep you transfixed.
 And the music is so amazing that you need to play this game with headphones!

 3. Threes!+: Candy Crush with numbers…kinda sorta

 This is the game that numerical slider games an absolute rage.
 And it remains compellingly addictive even now.
-It starts with sliding numbers across a grid that add up to three, but then it gets more complicated, as numbers go off the grid and new ones appear.
+It starts with sliding numbers across a grid that add up to three, but then it gets more complicated as numbers go off the grid and new ones appear.
 You keep moving numbers to get a certain number until you run out of space to move.
 It is like Candy Crush but with numbers.
-It might seem a little complicated initially, but once you get the hang of it, you will find the hours flying away as you try to just get one more sum right!
+It might seem a little complicated initially, but once you get the hang of it, you will find the hours flying away as you try just to get one more sum right!